Love on a Branch Line (novel): Whit Monday

 The morning of Whit Monday Pye breakfasts with the Professor, Quirk, and the Mouse where they talk about the coming events of the day.
 At the end of the meal, the Mouse brings Pye a letter from Mark Fairweather.
 In the letter, Fairweather explains that on Friday afternoon, the treasury announced its snap decision to close Output Statistics without receiving Pye's report.
 Pye lets the Mouse read the letter, then finds the Professor and Quirk and gives them the news.
-When Pye and Quirk are alone, Quick explains that the Professor was not actually a professor, only having worked in the bursar's office at Aberdeen University for a term, and will not have anywhere to go once the department is closed.
+When Pye and Quirk are alone, Quirk explains that the Professor was not actually a professor, only having worked in the bursar's office at Aberdeen University for a term, and will not have anywhere to go once the department is closed.
 Pye then packs his bags and delivers them to the station at Flaxfield, where he plans to leave on the 6:48 pm train.
 At Flaxfield, Pye joins Lord Flamborough in his railway carriage and tells him that the unit will be shut down.
 While Lord Flamborough and the hired band listen to music in the carriage, Pye helps Chloe drive the train to Arcady.
 Upon arrival in Arcady, Pye goes to the village green where the fête is underway.
 He is then summoned to judge the ankle competition and play in Tip-the-Topper.
 After the Traction Engine Musical Chairs, Pye helps Lord Flamborough present the prizes for the day.
 During the presentations, Miss Tidy comes to the daïs to speak to the crowd.
 She explains that she is employed by the Ministry of Works and has been searching for a site for a new Atomic Research Station, and that Arcady has been chosen.
-When the station opens, Quick will become the groundsman.
+When the station opens, Quirk will become the groundsman.

 Pye sneaks away from the fête before heading to Flaxfield station.
 He comes across Matilda and after speaking for a while, bids her goodbye.
 He then meets Lady Mabel, who tells him that the Professor will stay on as the gardener.
 As Pye leaves the estate, the Mouse comes to him with his hat, briefcase, and umbrella and tells him she is also leaving.
 As the two wait for the bus to Flaxfield, Pye tells her that he no longer intends to go to Paris and that he has realised he is only a civil servant.
 He then says that he is "also a bore," to which the Mouse replies "I don't find you a bore.
 Far from it."
 Pye then asks, "you really don't find me a bore," to which she shakes her head and then weeps quietly on his shoulder.
 While they stand waiting in the rain, Pye opens his umbrella over them.